weechat/scripts/CONTRIBUTING.md

   - do **NOT** use the word "weechat" in the script name: for example prefer `notify.py` to `weechat_notify.py` (the script is only for WeeChat)
 - script content:
   - do **NOT** use a shebang on the first line (like `#!/usr/bin/perl`), this is not needed
-  - write a comment at the beginning with your name (or pseudo), your e-mail and the chosen license (which must be free)
+  - write a comment at the beginning with your name (or pseudo), your e-mail and the chosen license, which must be free (see [Copyright and license](#copyright-and-license))
   - consider using [Semantic versioning](https://semver.org/) (recommended, not mandatory); only digits and dots are allowed in version
   - use only English for code and comments
   - do **NOT** use an extra API between WeeChat and your script (like Ruby gem "WeeChat"), use the standard WeeChat API only